Tradeoffs between energy efficiency and mechanical response in fluid flow networks: Results

-and $k_{\text{R}}(y)$ and $k_{\text{I}}(y)$ are the real and imaginary parts of $k(y)$ respectively (see Appendix \ref{SVD}).
-The function $f(L/\lambda,n\omega\tau)$ is identified as the dissipation scaling function for the chosen system of a single vessel with symmetric current boundary conditions.
-Specifically, it dictates the factor by which individual Fourier components of the current deviate from the baseline dissipation of $rL|\tilde{I}^{(n)}|^{2}$.
+and $k_{\text{R}}(y)$ and $k_{\text{I}}(y)$ are the real and imaginary parts of $k(y)=\sqrt{iy(2+iy)}$ respectively, with the principle root being taken to ensure $k_{R}(y)\ge 0$ for $y\in\mathbb{R}$.
+We denote the function $f(L/\lambda,n\omega\tau)$ as the \textit{dissipation scaling function} for the chosen system under the given constraints and derive it in the Supplement.
+Specifically, the dissipation scaling function dictates the factor by which individual Fourier components of the flow deviate from the baseline dissipation of $rL|\tilde{Q}^{(n)}|^{2}$.

 We can examine the effects the various parameters have on the overall dissipation rate by observing the properties of the dissipation scaling function, as shown in Fig. \ref{SVDSF}.
-Specifically, we are most interested in the effects of varying the compliance, $c$, while holding fixed the resistance, $r$, to maintain a constant baseline dissipation and inertia, $\ell$, to maintain a constant fluid density.
-In terms of the derived parameters $\lambda$, $\tau$, and $\alpha$, this is equivalent to holding $\tau$ and the product $\alpha\lambda$ constant.
+Specifically, we are most interested in the effects of varying the compliance, $c$, while holding fixed the resistance, $r$, and interia, $\ell$, to maintain a constant baseline dissipation and fluid density respectively.
+In terms of the characteristic parameters $\lambda$, $\tau$, and $\alpha$, this is equivalent to holding $\tau$ and the product $\alpha\lambda$ constant.
 Since $\alpha$ is absent from the expression $f(L/\lambda,n\omega\tau)$ though, we can simply focus on the effects of varying $\lambda$.